 Liability simply means that the at-fault party has a legal responsibility to attend to the property and is responsible for any incidents that take place on the premises.
 A property or business owner assumes liability for injuries unless they have insurance policies that could relieve them of having to pay out of pocket.

 In Orlando, property owners tend to be liable for slip and trip-and-fall accidents.
 Florida is a comparative negligence state in which plaintiffs may recover damages even if they are partially to blame for slip-and-falls; however, a plaintiff’s settlement may be reduced in proportion to his level of fault.
+If that proportion is 51% or higher, the plaintiff cannot recover anything.

 If you have been injured due to a slip-and-fall you have the right to pursue legal action for damages that can cover the costs of your medical expenses.
 Medical bills are the easiest to prove and calculate.
 Your lawyer will submit your past medical bills to the liable party’s insurance company.
 The negligent party must pay all your medical bills so long as they are reasonable, necessary, and related to the incident.
 It may be beneficial to seek your doctor’s testimony on your treatment to prove your treatment is, in fact, necessary.